made-ml-in-prod-2021/alinazemlev/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── configs
-    ├── project            <- Source code and data for use in this project.
+    ├── ml_project            <- Source code and data for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
     │   ├── data           <- Code to download or generate data